-See Binding General Ruling No 9 (Issue 2) dated 19 February 2013 "Taxes on Income and Substantially Similar Taxes for Purposes of South Africa's Tax Treaties" - available on www.sars.gov.za.
+See Binding General Ruling No. 9 (Issue 2) dated 19 February 2013 "Taxes on Income and Substantially Similar Taxes for Purposes of South Africa's Tax Treaties" - available on www.sars.gov.za.
+Withholding tax on service fees is not referred to in the Binding General Ruling as it was only introduced after the ruling was published.